dustinleer/Traversing-the-Template-Hierarchy-in-Designland/Traversing the Template Hierarchy in Designland.md

 ![Back to it](https://media.giphy.com/media/3o6ZteVWrKbvlpIPGU/giphy.gif)

 Ok, so we've already checked out what this `right-sidebar.php` template looks like.
-But wer had that section calling the template part for the actual side bar.
+But we had that section calling the template part for the actual side bar.
 Let's open that up and discuss it.

 ```
 <?php